 Particularly because of the sensitive nature of the course material, rudeness and intentionally hurtful behavior will not be tolerated.
 In a large class, it is important that only one person speak at a time, both as an issue of courtesy and to aid people in hearing class discussions.
 Students are welcome to make comments or ask questions in class as time permits.
 Comments or questions may be stated after raising your hand and being acknowledged by the instructor.
 Students may also make comments or ask questions anonymously by writing them on cards and leaving them after class in a box in the back of the room.
 These questions, if pertinent to the purposes of the class, will be addressed at the next lecture.
 Questions left in the box do not need to pertain to the lecture material of that day.
 Students may bring water to class but no other drinks, food or chewing tobacco.
 Students are requested to remove hats or, if having a bad hair day, wear the bill of a hat backwards once class has begun.
-Cellular phones must be turned off upon entering the classroom.
-Any telephone heard ringing during the class period will be confiscated by the professor and returned at the end of the class period.
-Computers may be used for taking class notes only; any other use of computers during class time will have the same result as cellular phones.
+Computers and cellular phones must be turned off before class begins.
+Computers or any telephone heard ringing during the class period.
+Class Schedule